- Build a company that makes money, not a startup that loses it.

 Blindly following a plan which is not grounded in reality is dumb.

-Why grow?
-Growing is dumb.
+Growing your company is dumb.
 Try to reach the correct size instead.

-Small is a great destination in itself.
+It’s great to be small.
 Big businesses dream to be more agile and flexible.

 Workaholism is dumb.
 It creates more problems than it solves.
-They dont accomplish more, just create more problems.
+Workaholics don’t accomplish more.

 Cancel the word “entrepreneur”.
 Be a starter instead.